realgolfgames/.github/profile/README.md

 ## 🚀 Get Involved

 Explore our open-source repositories and dive into the world of golf game development.
 Your contributions make a significant impact, and we're excited to build something great together.
-All our projects are licensed under the [MIT License](https://github.com/search?q=org%3Arealgolf++license%3Amit+&type=repositories), fostering a collaborative and open environment.
+Some of our projects are licensed under the [MIT License](https://github.com/search?q=org%3Arealgolf++license%3Amit+&type=repositories), fostering a collaborative and open environment.

 ## 🏞️ Projects